-Basal Ovulation Thermometer and Free BBT Chart
+Basal Ovulation Thermometer and 6 x Fertility Charts

 If you’re trying to get pregnant, understanding your ovulation cycle can greatly increase your chances of conception.
 Charting your Basal Body Temperature (BBT) can verify whether or not you are ovulating.
 Checking your Basal Body Temperature and understanding the changes that occurs during ovulation is crucial to increasing your chances of pregnancy.
 A Basal Thermometer can help you with this.

 How Does a Basal Thermometer Help Me to Track Ovulation?